Wuthering Heights: Nelly's tale

-Edgar Linton and his sister Isabella live nearby at Thrushcross Grange.
-Heathcliff and Catherine spy on them out of curiosity.
-When Catherine is attacked by their dog, the Lintons take her in, but send Heathcliff home.
-The Lintons visit, and Hindley and Edgar make fun of Heathcliff; a fight ensues.
-Heathcliff is then made to live in the manor's unheated, dusty attic and swears that he will one day have his revenge.
+Edgar Linton and his sister Isabella live nearby at Thrushcross Grange, and Heathcliff and Catherine spy on them after one of their rambles across the moors.
+When Catherine is attacked by their dog, the Lintons take her in but send Heathcliff home.
+When the Lintons visit, Hindley and Edgar make fun of Heathcliff, and a fight ensues.
+Heathcliff, banished to an attic, swears that he will one day have his revenge.

 Frances dies after giving birth to a son, Hareton.
-Two years later, Catherine becomes engaged to Edgar.
-She confesses to Nelly that she loves Heathcliff, and will try to help him, but feels she cannot marry him because of his low social status.
-Nelly warns her against associating with a man like Heathcliff.
-Heathcliff overhears part of the conversation and, misunderstanding Catherine's heart, flees the household.
+Two years later, Catherine accepts Edgar's marriage proposal.
+She confesses to Nelly that she loves Heathcliff deeply but cannot marry him because of his low social status.
+Nelly warns against associating with Heathcliff.
+Heathcliff overhears part of the conversation and, misunderstanding Catherine's feelings, flees the household.
 Distraught, Catherine falls ill.

-Three years after his departure, with Edgar and Catherine now wed and expecting children, Heathcliff unexpectedly returns, now a wealthy gentleman.
-He encourages Isabella's infatuation with him as a means of revenge on Catherine.
-Enraged by Heathcliff's constant presence at Thrushcross Grange, Edgar banishes him.
-Catherine responds by locking herself in her room and refusing food; she never fully recovers.
-At Wuthering Heights, Heathcliff exploits Hindley's gambling addiction and compels him to mortgage the estate to cover his losses.
-Heathcliff elopes with Isabella, but the relationship fails and they soon return.
+Three years after his departure, with Edgar and Catherine now married, Heathcliff returns unexpectedly, now mysteriously wealthy.
+He plays upon Isabella's infatuation as revenge on Edgar.
+Enraged by Heathcliff's presence at the Grange, Edgar banishes him.
+Distraught, Catherine locks herself in her room and refuses food for three days.
+At Wuthering Heights, Heathcliff exploits Hindley's gambling addiction and becomes mortgagee of the estate.
+Heathcliff tricks Isabella into eloping, but they soon return.

-When Heathcliff discovers that Catherine is dying, he visits her in secret.
-She dies shortly after giving birth to a daughter, Cathy, and Heathcliff rages, calling on her ghost to haunt him for as long as he lives.
-Isabella, bitter over Heathcliff's devotion to a dead woman, flees south where she gives birth to Heathcliff's son, a sickly boy named Linton.
-Hindley dies six months later of alcoholism, and Heathcliff then takes possession of Wuthering Heights as its new master.
+Heathcliff visits the gravely ill and pregnant Catherine in secret.
+She dies shortly after giving birth to a daughter, Cathy.
+Heathcliff rages, calling on Catherine's ghost to haunt him.
+Isabella, embittered by Heathcliff's obsession and having suffered mental and physical abuse, flees south where she gives birth to Heathcliff's son, a sickly boy named Linton.
+Hindley dies six months later of alcoholism, and Hareton inherits Wuthering Heights, although Heathcliff takes possession.

-Twelve years later, after Isabella's death, the still-sickly Linton is brought back to live with his uncle Edgar at the Grange, but Heathcliff insists that his son must instead live with him.
-Cathy and Linton (respectively at the Grange and Wuthering Heights) gradually develop a relationship.
-Heathcliff schemes to ensure that they marry in order to ensure his claim to Thrushcross Grange, and on Edgar's death demands that the couple move in with him.
-He becomes increasingly wild and reveals that on the night Catherine died he dug up her grave, and ever since has been plagued by her ghost.
-When Linton unexpectedly dies, Cathy has no option but to remain at Wuthering Heights.
+Twelve years later, after Isabella's death, the still-sickly Linton, prospective inheritor of Thrushcross Grange, is brought back to live there, but Heathcliff insists that his son must live with him.
+Cathy and Linton become friends.
+Heathcliff schemes to have them marry, hoping to control Cathy's inheritance.
+On Edgar's death the young couple go to live at Wuthering Heights.
+Heathcliff becomes increasingly wild, revealing that he has opened Catherine's grave on two occasions.
+When Linton dies, Cathy, his widow, has no option but to remain at Wuthering Heights, where Heathcliff mistreats her.

 Having reached the present day, Nelly's tale concludes.